-Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline".
+Many areas of the country require the use of cleaner burning fuel referred to as Reformulated Gasoline.
 Reformulated gasolines contain oxygenates, and are specifically blended to reduce vehicle emissions and improve air quality.

 The manufacturer supports the use of reformulated gasolines.
-Properly blended reformulated gasolines will provide excellent performance and durability of engine and fuel system components.
+Properly blended reformulated gasolines will provide excellent performance and durability for the engine and fuel system components.